 You might think it would be a fun time to camp in the wild while exploring all the trails that Triglav National Park has to offer.
 Wild camping is actually forbidden in an effort to preserve the natural beauty of the park but you do have a few other options.

 Camp Bohinj Zlatorog

 Small pier at Camp Zlatorog Bohinj – Lake Bohinj, Slovenia

 The first option is to camp in a campsite around Lake Bohinj.
-We camped at Camp Zlatorog Bohinj and had such a great experience there.
+We camped at Camp Zlatorog Bohinj and had such a great experience there because you get to camp next to one of the most beautiful lakes in Europe.
 At the site, they have spots set up for trailers and vans like we had or tent camping if you would prefer.
 They also have clean facilities, a restaurant, and even a park for children to safely play at.